-The IFPA believes that abortion is an intimate aspect of private life, intricately linked with human rights values and principles that protect a woman's and girl's sexual and reproductive rights.
+The IFPA believes that abortion is an intimate aspect of private life, intricately linked with human rights values and principles that protect a women's and girls' sexual and reproductive rights.
 These rights include the right to life, health, privacy, non-discrimination and to be free from cruel and degrading treatment.
 These values are unacceptably infringed upon by the criminalisation and inaccessibility of safe and legal abortion in Ireland.
 The IFPA supports the choices of women and girls with an unplanned or crisis pregnancy in all circumstances.

 The IFPA's free nationwide counselling service provides a safe, confidential, non-directive and non-judgmental space for anyone to explore their feelings about their pregnancy and to discuss their options.
 Upon request, counsellors will provide information on abortion services in other countries.
 We also offer free post-abortion counselling and free post-abortion medical checkups.
 IFPA counsellors will support a woman's own choice in all cases.
 More

 Abortion is legal in Ireland only when there is a real and substantial risk to the life of the pregnant woman, this includes the risk of suicide.
 It is not against the law for women to travel abroad to access abortion services or to access information on safe and legal abortion services in other countries.
 More

 Between January 1980 and December 2015, at least 166,951 women and girls travelled from the Republic of Ireland to access abortion services in another country.
 This section contains official statistics on the number of women and girls who have given Republic of Ireland addresses at abortion clinics in England and Wales and the Netherlands.
 More

 The dysfunctional way Irish policy makers have dealt with women’s need for abortion in Ireland can give the impression that the abortion issue is somehow different in Ireland.
 This is not the case.
 For more than a decade, there has been a significant shift in public attitudes towards abortion in Ireland.
 Opinion polls consistently show increased support for access to abortion.
 More